 Who will be investing via FDI in India?
 Are they some foreign charity organizations or are they foreign businesses?
 And if its a business, don’t they expect to make at least $101 if they invest $100 as FDI in Indian economy?

 Why will a company invest in the Indian economy or for that matter in any economy?
-If they find a market for their products and services, or if they find a cheaper work force or talent pool to manufacture or support their products and services.
+They will do so only if they find a market for their products and services.
+Or if they find a cheaper work force or talent pool to manufacture their products or to support their services.

 Yes, an open economy with good economic policies and large market will obviously attract FDI, which in turn will create jobs, bring in foreign exchange, boost the economy and so on.
 But is dependence on FDI alone sustainable in the long run?